ihortom/snowplow-wiki/technical-documentation/1a-trackers/javascript-tracker/1-General-parameters-for-the-Javascript-tracker.md

 If no session cookie is already present when an event fires, the tracker treats this as an indication that long enough has passed since the user last visited that this session should be treated as a new session rather than a continuation of the previous session.
 The `visitCount` (how many times the user has visited) is increased by one and the `lastVisitTs` (the timestamp for the last session) is updated.

+Note: A new session can be started at any time by calling the function `newSession`.

 #### The ID cookie

 This cookie is called _sp_id.{{DOMAIN HASH}} by default.
 It is used to persist information about a user's activity on the domain between sessions.
 It contains the following information: